kronosapiens/kronosapiens.github.io/_posts/2015-11-10-opsworks-flask-and-chef.md

 I do some experiments, and realize that `DATABASE_URL` is defined for the `ubuntu` user, but **not** for `root`.
 I suspect that when Chef restarts the uWSGI process, it is running the command as `root` and therefore `DATABASE_URL` is not defined in that environment.
 I check this by hard-coding the database url in `config.py` and restarting uWSGI.

 The site works!
 I am relieved.
 Now the challenge is to figure out an elegant way to pass the database info to uWSGI.
-Hardcoding it is not an option.
+Hard-coding it into `config.py` is not an option, for security reasons.
 It must come from the environment in some way.
 There should be as small a gap as possible between introducing the variable and starting the uWSGI process, to minimize the chance of the bug returning due to some minor unrelated change.
 I do a search on "environment variables uwsgi" and learn that you can specify environmental variables in a `.ini` file.
 I read the OpsWorks documentation and realize that environmental variables defined inside the OpsWorks console are available as attributes for Chef.
 My solution is to add the following line to my template `thena-uwsgi.ini.erb`:

 {% highlight ruby %}
 env DATABASE_URL="<%= node['deploy']['thena']['environment_variables']['DATABASE_URL'] %>"
 {% endhighlight %}

 Seems like a good solution.
 Since we are always going to be starting uWSGI through Upstart, adding the variable to the Upstart script seems like the perfect location.
-It will be hardcoded in the file, meaning the variable will be available to uWSGI *regardless* of what user is actually starting uWSGI.
+It will be hard-coded in the file (but *not* in the cookbook), meaning the variable will be available to uWSGI *regardless* of what user is actually starting uWSGI.

 I update the cookbook and re-deploy.
 It works!
 Hooray.